dscroft/writing_resources/_pages/structure.md

 ### Testing

-How I checked that I had solved the problem.
+How I checked to see if I had solved the problem.

+Might be a subsection within the Methodology section, or it might be a separate section.

 ### Analysis

-Proof that I solved the problem.
+Evidence that I solved the problem.

+Could be a separate section, or combined with Testing.
+I recommend however that you make it clear how you tested your work and collected the raw results.
+Then, as a separate section, how you analysed that data and what the results of that analysis were.

 ### Management

 Whilst trying to solve the problem, I ran into these other problems.

+This might be a subsection within the Methodology or Conclusion sections.
+If you assessment brief for your specific module explicitly mentions "critical reflection" then I would recommend putting this in it a labelled section or subsection in order to highlight it to your assessor.

 ### Conclusion

 I did/didn't solve the problem.

+### Future work

 If I had more time, I could do this extra stuff to solve it or solve it better.

+This is probably part of the Conclusion, but if you have a lot of future work then it might be worth putting it in its own subsection.

 ### Bibliography